 # virsh list --all

-If this command lists the new Linux virtual machine, you have successfully converted and imported the guest.
-Boot the guest and confirm its full functionality before deleting the original guest or migrating active services.
+If this command lists the new Linux virtual machine, you have successfully converted and imported the VM.
+Afterwards, boot the VM and confirm the full functionality of the VM before deleting the original VM or migrating active services.

 For more information on managing virtual machines with libvirt in RHEL 7, see the Red Hat Enterprise Linux 7 Virtualization Deployment and Administration Guide.

-For more information on managing virtual machines with libvirt in RHEL 8, see Configuring and Managing Virtualization.
+For more information on managing virtual machines with libvirt in RHEL 8, see RHEL 8 Configuring and Managing Virtualization.